Recently updated on April 21st, 2026 at 12:16 pm

 Determine Your Filing Path

-Your submission process depends on your arrest date:
+Your submission process depends on your case details and, in some situations, your arrest date:

 If your arrest was BEFORE July 1, 2013: